ava-labs/avalanche-sdk-typescript/README.md

 **Features:**
 - Complete API coverage for P-Chain, X-Chain, and C-Chain
-- Full [viem](https://viem.sh) compatibility - anything you can do with viem works here
+- Full <a href="https://viem.sh" target="_blank" rel="noopener noreferrer">viem</a> compatibility - anything you can do with viem works here
 - TypeScript-first design with full type safety
 - Abstractions over the JSON-RPC API to make your life easier
 - Wallet integration and transaction management